-Federal Court allows six of 12 Trans Mountain pipeline project appeals
+The Federal Court of Appeal says six of 12 proposed legal challenges to the Trans Mountain pipeline project can proceed.

 THE CANADIAN PRESS